-Increases in seasonal and annual average temperature in California will likely lead to changes in natural community composition and species interactions.
+Increases in seasonal and annual average temperature in California, as well as subsequent changes in soil moisture, will likely lead to changes in natural community composition and species interactions.
 Biological impacts such as changes in the timing of seasonal life-cycle events, food web disruptions, species migration, range shifts, and extinction risk are also expected to result.
 Many of these impacts have already been observed in the state.
-For example, as reported in the 2013 Indicators of Climate Change in California report1, the range of some conifer-dominated forests in the Sierra Nevada are shifting to higher elevations; in Yosemite National Park, distribution shifts of some mammal species populations have also been observed and these populations are being found at different elevations compared to the early 1900s.
+For example, as reported in the 2013 Indicators of Climate Change in California report, the range of some conifer-dominated forests in the Sierra Nevada are shifting to higher elevations; in Yosemite National Park, distribution shifts of some mammal species populations have also been observed and these populations are being found at different elevations compared to the early 1900s.
 Additionally, butterflies in the Central Valley have been appearing earlier than usual compared to the past four decades.
 In the marine region, warming temperatures and reduced upwelling in the oceans has affected the marine food web with negative impacts to auklet breeding and sea lion pup mortality.